-Installing the Express 250 requires two people and takes approximately 3-4 hours.
+Installing the Express 250 requires two people and takes approximately 3 - 4 hours.
 This time estimate does not include the time needed to pull DC and Ethernet cable for a Paired installation if it is not already done.
-Paired installation also requires contacting a ChargePoint support technician to perform any required software updates and configuration.
+Paired installation might also require contacting a ChargePoint support technician to perform any required software updates and configuration if a station is being retrofitted from Standalone to Paired.